nuhu-ibrahim/TM-CW/README.md

 #### CW1: Is the folder where everything relating to coursework 1 will be saved
 #### CW2: Is the folder where everything relating to coursework 2 will be saved

 ## Build Setup
+### You can follow the following steps to setup this repository on your personal computer
 ```bash
 # install dependencies
 $ npm install